petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 == Changelog ==
 = Version 3.2-dev3 =
 * Adds the ability to check with Spamhaus.org
+* When a spam check results in a termination of the connection no more checks will be performed.
+This removes the option to receive Project Honey Pot information even when Stop Forum Spam determined the connection can be terminated.
 * Bugfix: Report&Delete doesn't work on certain server configurations.

 = Version 3.1.2 =